apache/nifi/minifi-docs/src/main/markdown/System_Admin_Guide.md

 ### Processors

 To query the processors use the "processor" flag followed by the processor ID or name, to get (or "all") followed by one of the processor options.
-The processor options are below.
+The processor options are below.  **Note:** In Windows environments, all `minifi.sh flowStatus` invocations should be replaced with `flowstatus-minifi.bat`.
+See [FlowStatus Script Query](#flowstatus-script-query) for an illustration.

 Option | Description
 ------ | -----------